 When is Margin Management Important in the Mortgage Market?

 A core tenet of secondary marketing is margin management.

 One example of the importance of margin management was what happened in the United States mortgage market from 2020 through the start of 2021.

-During decreased rates during the COVID-19 pandemic, there was a combination of staggering volumes and exploding margins that made it nearly impossible for lenders not to post record profits.
+Due to decreasing rates during the onset of the COVID-19 pandemic, there was a combination of expanding volumes and margins that made it nearly impossible for lenders not to post record profits.

-At that time, most lenders were so preoccupied with how they were going to turn their inadequate warehouse lines or maximize funded loans through exhausted operations teams, that the last thing on their mind was margin management.
+At that time, most lenders were so preoccupied with how they were going to turn over their inadequate warehouse lines or maximize funded loans that the last thing on their mind was margin management.

-Soon after the economy emerged from this once in a 25-year boom, the industry witnessed a significant contraction in mortgage lenders’ pipelines.
+After the mortgage space emerged from the initial boom, the industry experienced a contraction in mortgage lenders’ pipelines.

-The average MCT client as of May 2021 was down 30% from market highs and some of the larger refinance shops have fared even worse as rates rose into 2022.
+The average MCT client as of May 2021 was down 30% from a year earlier and some of the larger refinance shops have fared even worse as rates rose into 2022.